 TUS Safety Considerations

-Current recommendations for low intensity tFUS are the application of short pulses (ranging from 0.02 to 100ms) at a moderate to high repetition frequency (ranging from 10Hz – 2kHz) with a low duty cycle (< 50%), along with an Isppa that is less than 30 W/cm2 as starting point ahead of further studies clarifying the safe use of tFUS (Tyler, 2019).
-The use of MATLAB tools to model bone density in addition to careful consideration and investigation of low intensity tFUS parameters will enable the unprecedented spatial resolution of tFUS to be utilized to safely understand neural circuitry and its implications for cognition, physiology and behaviour.
+Current recommendations for low-intensity tFUS are the application of short pulses (ranging from 0.02 to 100ms) at a moderate to high repetition frequency (ranging from 10Hz – 2kHz) with a low duty cycle (< 50%), along with an Isppa that is less than 30 mW/cm2 (Tyler et al., 2018).
+The use of MATLAB tools to model bone density in addition to careful consideration and investigation of low-intensity TUS parameters will enable the unprecedented spatial resolution of TUS to be utilised to safely understand neural circuitry and its implications for cognition, physiology and behaviour.

 - Safety of transcranial focused ultrasound stimulation: A systematic review of the state of knowledge from both human and animal studies.
-Pasquinelli C, Hanson LG, Siebner HR, Lee HJ, & Thielscher A. Brain Stimulation.
-December 2019
+Pasquinelli, C., Hanson, L.G. and Siebner, H.R., et al. Brain Stimulation 12(6): 1367-1380.
+(2019)

 The following products from our catalogue are associated with this technique.
 To find out more about these supported devices, follow the links below or get in touch via email or phone.